 What is biological therapy?

-Within oncology (a branch of medicine that deals with the prevention, diagnosis, and treatment of cancer) biological therapies may be called on to hinder or reduce different elements that contribute to a tumour’s spread.
+oncology (a branch of medicine that deals with the prevention, diagnosis, and treatment of cancer) biological therapies may be called on to hinder or reduce different elements that contribute to a tumor’s spread.

-- Stopping, controlling or reversing the tumour growth cycle
+- Stopping, controlling or reversing the tumor growth cycle

 - “Marking” cancerous cells to allow them to be more easily identified and killed by the patient’s immune system

-- Increasing the “killing power” of the patient’s immune cells so they can attack tumour cells more efficiently (immunotherapy)
+- Increasing the “killing power” of the patient’s immune cells so they can attack tumor cells more efficiently (immunotherapy)

 - Preventing cancerous cells from spreading (metastasis)

-One form of biological therapy used to treat cancer is target therapy, where each molecule targets a specific characteristic of the tumour.
+One form of biological therapy used to treat cancer is targeted therapy, where each molecule targets a specific characteristic of the tumor.
 The idea is to destroy only the cancerous cells while living the maximum amount of healthy cells unharmed, unlike chemotherapy.
 In this way, the patient enjoys a better quality of life.

-In order to target cancer cells, the tumour’s specific characteristics or “tumour heterogeneity” are closely scrutinised to determine which of those characteristics should be targeted and by what treatment.
+In order to target cancer cells, the tumor’s specific characteristics or “tumor heterogeneity” are closely scrutinized to determine which of those characteristics should be targeted and by what treatment.

 Some examples include OPDIVO and KEYTRUDA to treat advanced melanoma.

 Biological therapies, whether target therapy or immunotherapy, can be classified by the way they work and the characteristics they target in the tumor cells.
 The physician will choose one or a combination of molecules after examining factors such as what kind of cancer it is, how far advanced it is and the patient’s profile